anonymousresearcher2020/ConSumSlice/README.md

 ## Building the Tool

-ConSumSlice relies on TRegression (ERASE) (https://github.com/llmhyy/tregression) project to align the two traces.
+ConSumSlice relies on the TRegression (ERASE) (https://github.com/llmhyy/tregression) project to align the two traces.
 It also relies on Slicer4J (https://github.com/resess/Slicer4J) to compute control and data-flow dependencies.
-To prevent any inconsistencies between the tool versions that we used and newer versions, we included the source code of Slicer4J, ERASE, and its underlying Microbat (https://github.com/llmhyy/microbat) project.
+To prevent any inconsistencies between the tool versions that we used and newer versions, we included the repositories of Slicer4J, ERASE, and its underlying Microbat (https://github.com/llmhyy/microbat) project.

-Start with cloning the repository:
+1. Start with cloning the repository:
 ````yaml
 git clone https://github.com/anonymousresearcher2020/ConSumSlice.git
 ````
-In this repo we provide:
+In this repo, we provide:
 1. microbat: including all microbat subprojects
 2. tregression
 3. Slicer4J